Theoretical Radio Signals from Radio-Band Gravitational Waves Converted from the Neutron Star Magnetic Field: Simulation of telescope observation parameters

 As we will show in Section \ref{Results}, we use two types of radio telescopes to discuss the signals of two different timescales, so we need to calculate four signal-to-noise ratios (S/Rs).
 In this subsection, we discuss the four S/Rs separately.

-For a single-dish telescope such as FAST, in the persistent event case, the S/R is equal to the flux $F$ of the radio sources divided by the error of the measurement $\Delta F$: $\mathrm{S/R}=\frac{F}{\Delta F}=\frac{F\sqrt{n_\mathrm{pol}\Delta\nu\Delta t_{\mathrm{int}}}}{\mathrm{SEFD}}$, where $n_{\mathrm{pol}}$ denotes the number of polarization channels, and $\Delta\nu$ signifies the frequency bandwidth associated with each radio telescope's observations of neutron stars; and $\Delta t_{\mathrm{int}}$ indicates the integration time $\Delta t_{\mathrm{int}}=t_{\mathrm{sur}}\tau$, where $t_{\mathrm{sur}}$ represents the total time survey duration and $\tau=\lambda_{\gamma}/2\pi D$ is the fractional time that an object on the celestial equator transits the field of view of the telescope; and SEFD is the system-equivalent flux density mentioned earlier.
+For a single-dish telescope such as FAST, in the persistent event case, the S/R is equal to the flux $F$ of the radio sources divided by the error of the measurement $\Delta F$:

+where $n_{\mathrm{pol}}$ denotes the number of polarization channels, and $\Delta\nu$ signifies the frequency bandwidth associated with each radio telescope's observations of neutron stars; and $\Delta t_{\mathrm{int}}$ indicates the integration time $\Delta t_{\mathrm{int}}=t_{\mathrm{sur}}\tau$, where $t_{\mathrm{sur}}$ represents the total time survey duration and $\tau=\lambda_{\gamma}/2\pi D$ is the fractional time that an object on the celestial equator transits the field of view of the telescope; and SEFD is the system-equivalent flux density mentioned earlier \citep{Yu:2013bia}.
 Therefore, it is evident that a longer observation time for the same target source will result in a higher S/R. However, during the actual observation, the observer will not have unlimited time.
-The location of the target source, its proper motion, and the radio telescope's performance all influence the accessible observational time.
-We can select the target source based on the actual situation to extend the observational time, but the telescope may not perform as expected.
+The location of the target source, its proper motion, and the radio telescope's performance all influence the accessible observational time.We can select the target source based on the actual situation to extend the observational time, but the telescope can not perform as expected.
 For example, for FAST, which is not a fully steerable telescope and has the largest target tracking time approximately 6 hours.
-Therefore, we estimate the observational time for all telescopes used to observe to be 6 hours \cite{2020RAA....20...64J}.
-For a transient event, the formula for calculating the energy flux becomes an integral: $F_\mathrm{peak}=\frac{1}{\omega_2-\omega_1} \int_{\omega_1}^{\omega_2} F(\omega) d \omega$ and the integral time changes from the observation time to the duration of the signal \cite{Lorimer:2013roa}.
+Therefore, we estimate the observational time for all telescopes used to observe to be 6 hours \citep{2020RAA....20...64J}.
+For a transient event, the formula for calculating the energy flux becomes an integral: $F_\mathrm{peak}=\frac{1}{\omega_2-\omega_1} \int_{\omega_1}^{\omega_2} F(\omega) d \omega$ and the integral time changes from the observation time to the duration of the signal \citep{Lorimer:2013roa}.
 This limits the minimum sampling time of the telescope, and the approximate order of magnitude of the duration of the signal is mentioned in Sec. \ref{Results} and in the second subsection of Sec. \ref{methods}.
-For example, this means that observations of transient signals cannot be received by using FAST's SETI backend, which has a sampling time of 10 seconds \cite{2023AJ....165..132L,2023AJ....166..190T,2022AJ....164..160T,2023AJ....166..245H}.
+For example, this means that observations of transient signals cannot be received by using FAST's SETI backend, which has a sampling time of 10 seconds \citep{2023AJ....165..132L,2023AJ....166..190T,2022AJ....164..160T,2023AJ....166..245H}.

 For a radio interferometer like SKA in the persistent event case, we treat the signal as a collection of synthesized beams.
 Therefore, we start with the assumption that the observed signal is Gaussian, that each signal is independent of the other, and that there is only one kind of GW.
 And these assumptions are sufficient for discussion.
 Then, we can obtain the likelihood function $\tilde{\mathcal{L}}(\boldsymbol{\theta}_{set})$ of observational energy flux $F_{\mathrm{obs},i}$, accounting for the measurement error $\sigma_{i}$ and theoretical model energy flux $F_{\mathrm{model},i}$